DIY Garage Organization Ideas – Garage Reveal

 The Garage Organization Systems We Used

-- Track Storage System: We used the Glatiator track system on the walls.
+- Track storage system: We used the track system on the walls.

-- Workbenches: We used these shelves to create these lower work surface areas.
+- Workbenches: We used shelves like these to create these lower work surface areas.

-To be able to grab small tools quickly, we attached pieces of white peg board to the wall.
-Then we used peg board tool hooks to hang our tools onto the wall.
+To be able to grab small tools quickly and use the vertical space on our garage walls, we attached pieces of white peg board to the wall.
+Then we used peg board tool hooks for easy to reach tool storage.

-They literally make a hook for every kind of tool including a special hook for your cordless drill and peggable baskets for other odds and ends like measuring tapes.
+They literally make a hook for every kind of tool including a special hook for your cordless drill and a peggable basket for other small items like measuring tapes.

 We debated on hanging the bikes up on the wall, but our reality is that the bikes go in and out of the garage all day long and we wanted the kids to be able to grab them themselves.
 So we kept a space on the floor near their sports equipment and toys clear for bike and scooter parking.

-For their sports equipment and toys we used a track system to keep everything organized and within reach.
-My absolute favorite thing is this ball basket.
+For their sports equipment and toys we used a wall mounted track system to keep everything organized and within reach.
+My absolute favorite thing is this ball basket for sports gear.
 It makes grabbing what we need on the way to practice or on our way out to the park so easy.

 And would you believe that my kids actually put things back here?
 Which means no more running around when you're already late looking for what they need. #sanity

-Mounting overhead racks in the garage was one of the first things we did to get the garage under control.
-We were really surprised how easy these were to install and they are a great place to store our seasonal gear and camping gear.
+Mounting overhead racks in the garage is one of the best garage storage ideas and was one of the first things we did to get the garage under control.
+We were really surprised how easy these were to install and they're a great place to store our seasonal gear and camping gear.

 They definitely clear up a ton of floor space in the garage and are high enough that we can still walk under them without a problem, something I was worried about.